dgelessus/NAGUS/docs/uru/auth_server.rst

 as part of the :ref:`connect packet <connect_packet>`.

-According to comments in the open-sourced client code, this is meant for when there are multiple auth server behind a load balancer, to allow the client to reconnect directly to the same auth server as before.
+According to comments in the open-sourced client code, this is meant for when there are multiple auth servers behind a load balancer, to allow the client to reconnect directly to the same auth server as before.
 No current MOULa shard is large enough to require such a setup, so this message currently has no practical use.
+Nonetheless,
-MOSS nonetheless sends a ServerAddr message to all clients (in response to the :ref:`ClientRegisterRequest <cli2auth_client_register_request>`) with the constant token UUID ``8ac671cb-9fd0-4376-9ecb-310c211ae6a4``.
+Cyan's server software and MOSS send a ServerAddr message to all clients in response to the :ref:`ClientRegisterRequest <cli2auth_client_register_request>`.
+MOSS uses the constant token UUID ``8ac671cb-9fd0-4376-9ecb-310c211ae6a4``, whereas Cyan's server sends a random token (UUID version 4) on every connection.
 DIRTSAND doesn't use ServerAddr messages at all.
-(TODO: What does Cyan's server software do?)

 .. _auth2cli_notify_new_build: